admason/MatLab/README.md

 # MatLab
-A comilation of codes collected over the years.
+A compilation of Matlab codes collected over the years.
+Note these code should be executablle in Octave (Open Source)

 1:  Newton's Law of Cooling